resulozdemir/PythonCellularAutomation/README.md

 ## Week 3: Developing Python Library - Basic Functions
 - Starting to write a library for serial port communication in Python.
-- Writing functions to send basic AT commands to the modem and receive responses.
+- Writing functions to process responses from AT commands received from the modem.
 - Testing and debugging the written code.

 ## Week 4: Developing Python Library - Advanced Features
+- Writing functions to customize serial port settings (baud rate, parity, etc.).
 - Developing an automatic modem serial port recognition feature.
-- Writing functions to customize serial port settings (baud rate, parity, etc.).
 - Testing and debugging the developed features.

 ## Week 5: HTTP and MQTT Communication